Fairy garden in-a-pot

 Flea Market Gardening fairies…have found a home at Jeanie Merritt‘s house.
 Inspired by a fairy garden idea in a broken pot, seen at a nursery, Jeanie gathered her supplies, sat down, literally, and lost track of time as she created a tiny little world in a pot!
 If you build it, fairies will come!

-“Following true to my 2013 gardening challenge, which is to buy as little as possible and repurpose or trade with friends instead, I used everything I already had except for the one plant that is up on the top level by the house…I so wish I had a better camera, because this was the best shot out of 9, and it still doesn’t show the depth and naturalistic scene of the rocks and plants, but it will have to do…” Jeanie tells us.
+“Following true to my personal 2013 gardening challenge, which is to buy as little as possible and repurpose or trade with friends instead, I used everything I already had except for the one plant that is up on the top level by the house…I so wish I had a better camera, because this was the best shot out of 9, and it still doesn’t show the depth and naturalistic scene of the rocks and plants, but it will have to do…” Jeanie tells us.

 The plants Jeanie used are tiny creeping thyme, moss and the smallest of sedums.